nVotesOrg/nMix/docs/guide.md

 #### Where can I find a formal specification of the system?

 We are working on this.
 For now you can refer to the [univote specification](https://github.com/bfh-evg/univote2/raw/development/doc/report/report.pdf) that describes the core cryptography used in nMix.
-You may also follow the references on this [blog post](http://davidruescas.com/a-mixnet-based-secure-voting-protocol/).
+You may also follow the references in this [blog post](http://davidruescas.com/a-mixnet-based-secure-voting-protocol/).

 #### What about the use of SHA1 in the Git hash chain?
 The choice of git as a hash-chain was made with full awareness of the status of SHA-1, which will not be a problem because: